FLXxq/Snake-Remake/README.md

 # Snake-Remake
-This is will be the best snake you ever played
+This will be the best snake you ever played